 This summer, whether you're headed across state lines on a family road trip, flying off to Europe, grabbing a quick weekend getaway, or taking a vacation in your own backyard, don't forget to protect your eyes!

 Summer Eye Care Near You

 Check out our top 4 tips for ensuring healthy eyes this summer, and remember, your eye doctor is here to help make the most out of your vision.
-Dr. Vince Panzica sees patients from all over the Bolton, Southern Ontario area.
+Dr. Michelle McKenzie sees patients from all over the Bolton, Southern Ontario area.
 Let us give you the top-quality eye care you and your family deserve, not only during the summer, but all year long.

 Don't Leave Home Without It

 If you have a chronic illness and need to head out of town for a few days, you would never leave home without your medications, right?
 That's because you know that if something happens and your meds aren't with you, you could suffer discomfort or complications to your health.